jldantas/leet/README.md

 - Multiple backends at the same time are supported
 - Simplified communication with the user interface
 - Code restructuring
+- Changed plugin arguments to be based in the argparse module

 ### 0.1